-While there is certainly a great diversity of legal references with more or less relevancy for resilience in critical infrastructures, the Council Directive 2008-114-CE clearly constitutes an important legal reference in this domain.
+The Council Directive 2008-114-CE clearly constitutes an important legal reference for the domain of security and therefore with direct impacts on resilience management.
 It is the first step on a multilevel approach towards improved security of European critical infrastructures, as envisaged in the 2006 European Programme on Critical Infrastructures Protection (EPCIP).
 The Directive focuses on establishing a common approach for the identification and heightened protection of ECIs, building on already existing resources and mechanisms within each member state.
 The integration of Directive 2008-114-CE into national legal framework is believed to have led to the adoption of the following common principles:

-Consolidation of responsibilities and increased coordination capabilities, namely around national institutions in charge of civil protection.
+• Consolidation of responsibilities and increased coordination capabilities, namely around national institutions in charge of civil protection.